 - Veterans benefits for assisted living

 Watch this video about our Salutes program, honoring military veterans who are patients.

 We are grateful for the opportunity to honor veterans at this meaningful time of their lives.
-As a partner in the national We Honor Veterans Program at the highest status of Level 5, we help create awareness and a better understanding of what our veterans have endured.
+As a partner in the national We Honor Veterans Program, we help create awareness and a better understanding of what our veterans have endured.
 We invite you to watch these impactful videos.

 Robert Wright, 90, was honored with a Salutes presentation at La Loma Care Center in Litchfield Park.
 Wright’s military service spanned more than 20 years and three wars.
 He was a Merchant Marine, then joined the U.S. Army in 1949, becoming a Green Beret at age 36.
 Derek Hayes, retired U.S. Marine master gunnery sergeant and an HOV Salutes volunteer, thanked Wright for his service.